reetmitra/tp/docs/DeveloperGuide.md

 1. Currently, if any component (name, email, etc.) is too long, it will be hidden on the screen.
 We plan to implement appropriate mechanism to show the full component.
-2. Currently, names like "`John Doe`" and "`John  Doe`" (two spaces in the middle) are considered different.
-We plan to have more sophisticated duplication detection mechanism.
 3. Currently, `undo` only supports undoing one command.
 We plan to support undoing multiple commands.
 4. Currently, a professor must have an address attached.
 This is reasonable in most cases; however, some visiting instructor may not have a specific office address in NUS.
 Therefore, we plan to allow omitting the field if the user desires.